 - Analyzing the text to discern Morocco’s motivations for emphasizing aspects of his physical appearance

 - Analyzing the text to discern the significance of an allusion to Phoebus as it relates to Morocco’s characterization

 - Defining complex words and phrases in context, taking into consideration denotative definitions and connotative associations

-- Isolating factual statements from false statements
+- Isolating accurate statements from false statements

 - Writing with clarity, logic, and precision